HouseTrip/housetrip.github.com/_posts/2013-10-01-faster-git-workflow.md

 author_url: http://github.com/thejspr
 author_avatar: http://www.gravatar.com/avatar/e96273c9bd8ea77a17ae87dca4c0de4c
 summary: |
-  This post covers how environment variables and aliases can increase the speed of your Git workflows.
+  Yes, you can Git faster.
+This post covers how a mixture of environment variables and aliases can increase the speed of your daily Git workflows.
 ---

 Over the last decade, Git has fast become an integral part of most developers